 The pH of an aqueous (water-based) solution is the measure of how acid or basic the solution is.
 Solutions with a pH less than 7 are said to be acid and solutions with a pH greater than 7 are basic or alkaline.
 Pure water has a pH very close to 7.

-pH levels are very important in industries like the Food & Beverage industry.
-Juice and lemonade for instance are very acid and aggressive to metal surfaces and speed up corrosion of mild steel.
+pH levels are very important in industries like the food and beverage industry.
+Juice and lemonade for instance are very acidic and aggressive to metal surfaces and speed up corrosion of mild steel.
 But also cleaning solutions often have an extremely high level of acidity or basicity.

 Calculating pH and pOH

 It is the presence of hydronium ions relative to the hydroxide ions that determines a solution’s acidity or basicity.
 In pure water, there is an equal number of hydroxide and hydronium ions.
 Making pure water a neutral solution.
-The acidity or basicity of a aqueous solution can be determind by either measuring the pH or the pOH.
+The acidity or basicity of an aqueous solution can be determined by either measuring the pH or the pOH.

-Because – at 25 degrees Celcius – the sum of pH and pOH is always 14, you only need to measure one to also know the other.
+Because — at 25 degrees Celsius — the sum of pH and pOH is always 14, you only need to measure one to also know the other.

 Using a 0,01% hydrochloric acid (HCl) solution to clean some components.